 Make starting a new conversation as easy as tapping a button.
 Click-to-text buttons prefill the message and phone number fields for you.
 All a customer has to do is click and the SMS app on their cellphone will launch with a pre-written message to your business.

-We’ve covered the basic things you should look for as you search for the right inbound text service.
+We’ve covered the basic things you should look for as you search for the right inbound SMS service.
 You may still have some questions, so we’ve got some answers.